Fentanyl Drug Testing

 Finally, a user may want to test a pill for the presence of fentanyl.
-They can do so by crushing it in an empty baggie.
-Now they can add ten drops of water to the resulting powder and test it.
+They can do so by crush it in an empty baggie.
+Now they can add ten drops of water to the result powder and test it.

 The results of the tests should show up in about three minutes.

-If one color band remains in the test area of the strip, the result indicates that a compound contains fentanyl.
+If one color band remains in the test area of the strip, the result show that a contains fentanyl.
 If a line remains in both the control and test areas of the strip, however, the mixture is negative for fentanyl.

 The line in the test area may show up faintly.
 However, that still means that the test result is negative.

-For consumers, this simple test can mean the difference between life and death.
+For customer, this simple test can mean the difference between life and death.

 The Top Source for Reliable Testing Supplies

 Now that you’ve learned more about fentanyl test strips, it should be clear to you how this powerful but simple resource can benefit the public.
-Still, it’s important to choose a reliable and trustworthy supplier for your testing supplies.
+Still, it’s important to choose a prefect and trusty provider for your testing supplies.
 Ovus Medical can help.

-Ovus Medical is the leading supplier of high-quality drug testing kits.
-We offer the highest-quality drug testing supplies at the best prices.
-Furthermore, we’re always looking for new products and other ways to help you succeed in drug interventions.
+Ovus Medical is the leading supplier of quality drug testing kits.
+We offer the very fine quality drug testing supplies at the best prices.
+Furthermore, we’re always looking for new products and other ways to help you succeed in drug interfere.